hitenkoku/multiling-mkdocs-learn/mkdocs/en/index.md

 # Twitter

-You can recieve the latest news about Hayabusa, rule updates, other Yamato Security tools, etc... by following us on Twitter at [@SecurityYamato](https://twitter.com/SecurityYamato).
+You can recieve the latest news about Hayabusa, rule updates, other Yamato Security tools, etc.. by following us on Twitter at [@SecurityYamato](https://twitter.com/SecurityYamato).